rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Writeup.md

 **Cracking**

-An important factor to note when cracking is speed - running through a popular list like rockyou.txt over VeraCrypt SHA512 + XTS 1024 bit will take a long time, there is also a PIM angle we can explore too.
+An important factor to note when cracking is speed - running through a popular list like rockyou.txt over VeraCrypt SHA512 + XTS 1024 bit will take a long time.

 Here we'll take note of the following info provided by the HTB overlords.
 ![HTB_Notice](Outputs/Screenshots/info.png)